Skip to main content

 Equal opportunity definition

-The term equal opportunity describes an ideal state in society in which all people are able to achieve maximum success with their individual performance.
+The term equal opportunities describes an ideal state in society that should enable all people to achieve maximum success with their individual performance.
 This means that where there is competition between several people, everyone should have the same starting conditions.
-Competitive situations exist in areas such as education, health, housing and generally in the distribution of material and financial resources.
+This applies to areas such as education, health, housing and, in general, the distribution of material and financial resources.

-According to equal opportunity, factors such as origin, gender, skin color and religious affiliation should have no positive or negative influence on a person’s chances of success.
-This has been regulated by law since 2006, namely in the General Equal Treatment Act (more here).
+According to the idea fo equal opportunity, factors such as origin, gender, skin color and religious affiliation should have no positive or negative influence on a person’s chances of success.
+This has been regulated by law since 2006, namely in the General Equal Treatment Act (AGG).
 Among other things, the law states that no one may be discriminated against on the basis of their origin when looking for a place to live and that the application process for a job must be designed to be non-discriminatory.

 Menschen unterschiedlicher Hautfarben, Geschlechter, körperlicher Fähigkeiten stehen in einer Schlange